yaretzj/ChoreCenter/Backend/README.md

 - Create a virtual environment in the Backend directory with the command `python3 -m venv venv`.
 - Use the command `. venv/bin/activate` on Mac or `. venv/Scripts/activate` on Windows to activate the virtual environment.
 You can deactivate the virtual environment with the command `deactivate` when you are done using the application.
 - You will need to install the packages for the project using pip with the command `pip install -r requirements.txt`.
 The packages can be viewed in `requirements.txt`.
 - Create a local copy of the `.env.example` file using the command `cp .env.example .env`.
 Replace the placeholders after the `=` sign with the corresponding config values and credentials.
 You will need these to connect to the Azure database server.
-Follow the instructions below to set up an Azure SQL Server Database and generate your own credentials or reach out to a member of the backend team for the env variable strings.
+- __Follow the instructions below to set up an Azure SQL Server Database and generate your own credentials or reach out to a member of the backend team for the env variable strings.__
 - Before you can run the server you will need to export the `FLASK_APP` environment variable to tell your terminal the application to work with with the command `export FLASK_APP=app.py`.
 - Run the flask server with the command `flask run`.
 The server runs on port 5000 by default.
 If you want to run the server on a different port, export an environment variable named `FLASK_RUN_PORT` and set it to the desired port number.
 If set, `flask run` will run the server on the port number defined in `FLASK_RUN_PORT`.

 ### Setting Up Azure
+#### Recommended Method: Setting up your own database is complicated.
+Reach out to us on Slack for the env database credentials to use ours.
-- Login to Azure and select you payment plan
+- Login to Azure and select your payment plan.
-- Create a Resouce Group
+- Create a Resouce Group.
-- Make sure to use this resource group throughout your set up
+- Make sure to use this resource group throughout your set up.

 #### Setting up SQL Server Database
 Based off of tutorial from CSE 344